On Discovering Algorithms for Adversarial Imitation Learning: Introduction

-Since it shares a similar objective to GANs, AIL inherits some of the training challenges associated with adversarial methods \citep{wgan}, most notably issues related to instability.
-In this work, we focus on one critical factor underpinning stable and effective training: \textbf{the quality of the learning signal}.
-Prior research in GANs \citep{gan, wgan} has shown that providing strong and informative gradient signals to the generator is essential for improving its performance and ensuring convergence of the adversarial game.
+Since it shares a similar objective to GANs, AIL inherits some of the training challenges associated with adversarial methods \citep{wgan}---most notably the issues related to instability.
+In this work, we focus on one critical factor that underpins stable and effective training: \textbf{the quality of the learning signal}.
+Previous research in GANs \citep{gan, wgan} has shown that providing strong and informative gradient signals to the generator is essential for improving its performance and ensuring convergence of the adversarial game.
 In the context of AIL, this learning signal manifests as the rewards given to states-action pairs visited by the policy.
-While recent non-adversarial approaches (e.g., \citep{valuedice, iqlearn}) have shown promise, their empirical performance remains mixed \citep{sfm, diffail2}, and offer less flexibility (eg. for reward shaping \citep{evil}), motivating the need to stabilize adversarial imitation learning through more informative reward signals for policy optimization.
+Although recent non-adversarial approaches (e.g., \citet{valuedice} and \citet{iqlearn}) have shown promise, their empirical performance remains mixed \citep{sfm, diffail2}, and they offer limited flexibility (e.g. for reward shaping \citep{evil}), motivating the need to stabilize adversarial imitation learning through more informative reward signals for policy optimization.

-We first introduce AIL and reward assignment through the lens of \emph{divergence minimization} between expert and policy occupancy measures as highlighted in \citep{fairl}.
+We first introduce AIL and reward assignment through the lens of \emph{divergence minimization} between expert and policy occupancy measures as highlighted in \citet{fairl}.
 This perspective reveals a natural two-stage decomposition of the reward assignment process: (a) \emph{Density Ratio (DR)} estimation, where the ratio of occupancy measures for each state-action pair is estimated, and (b) \emph{Reward Assignment (RA)}, which maps this ratio to scalar rewards for policy optimization.
-While prior work has improved stage (a) through better stabilization of the discriminator training \citep{cgail, diffail, diffail2} (b) has attracted considerably less attention~\citep{airl, fairl}.
-Following \citet{fairl}, we highlight how RA functions (Figure \ref{fig:reward_functions}) influence policy learning dynamics in adversarial training, and propose an LLM-based meta learning framework to \textbf{discover reward assignment functions} for improved performance.
+While prior work has improved stage (a) through better stabilization of the discriminator training \citep{cgail, diffail, diffail2} (b) has attracted considerably less attention \citep{airl, fairl}.
+Following \citet{fairl}, we highlight how RA functions (Figure \ref{fig:reward_functions}) influence policy-learning dynamics in adversarial training, and propose an LLM-based meta learning framework to \textbf{discover reward assignment functions} for improved performance.